-5.92 This policy is intended to incentivise a step change in the energy performance of all new developments in the Parish within a period of uncertainty of the direction of national policy but also of increasing community concern about climate change and rising energy prices.
+5.92 This policy is in four parts, the combination of which is intended to incentivise a step change in the energy performance of all new developments in the Parish within a period of uncertainty of the direction of national policy but also of increasing community concern about climate change and rising energy prices.

-5.93 The policy requires developers to ensure they address the Government's climate change targets and energy performance at the very initial stages of design.
-This means making spatial decisions on layout and orientation of buildings at the outset to maximise the passive design benefits ('free heat') of a site and avoids leaving this to technical choices and assessment at the Building Regulation stage, by which time the opportunity may have been lost.
+5.93 Clause A of the policy requires developers to ensure they address the Government's climate change targets and energy performance at the very initial stages of design.
+'Zero Carbon Ready by Design' means making spatial decisions on layout and orientation of buildings at the outset to maximise the passive design benefits ('free heat') of a site and avoids leaving this to technical choices and assessment at the Building Regulation stage, by which time the opportunity may have been lost.